MEricGb/VolaAI/README.md

 - media storage and serving through MinIO
 - landing page and admin dashboard shell

-Still partial or scaffolded:

-- Stripe webhook processing currently logs payloads
-- some admin pages are placeholders
-- Redis is available in local infra but not yet wired into active API behavior

 ## Deployment

 - each service has its own Dockerfile at the repo root